-Once the report is certified and submitted on SBIR.gov, click the "Company Commercialization Report" PDF under the My Documents section of the dashboard to download a PDF of the CCR.
-This PDF of the CCR must be uploaded to Vol. IV: Company Commercialization Report in the Firm Information section of DSIP by the Firm Admin.
-All other firm users will have read-only access to the CCR from the proposal submission page, in order to confirm that the CCR has been uploaded by the Firm Admin to complete the Volume 4 requirement.
+After certification and submission on SBIR.gov, click the Company Commercialization Report .pdf under the Dashboard My Documents section and download.
+The file must be uploaded to Volume 4 CCR area in the Firm Information section of DSIP by the Firm Admin.
+To confirm upload, all other firm users will have read-only access to the CCR from the proposal submission page.